FakePickle/DSA_Labs/README.md

 - **Files**: `pa1.c, pa1.h`, `README.md`.

 ### Description
-This lab focused on implementing fundamental operations on arrays, including sorting algorithms like Bubble Sort and Insertion Sort in C. The `pa1.c` file contains C implementations of these algorithms along with relevant explanations and examples.
+This lab focused on implementing fundamental operations on arrays, including sorting algorithms like Quick Sort and Merge Sort in C. The `pa1.c` file contains C implementations of these algorithms along with relevant explanations and examples.

 ### How to Compile and Run
 1. Clone this repository.